 The only issue we foresee is that the areas won’t be big enough which will either result in an awkward rotation or many passengers not bothering because they don’t want to be crowded or rushed.

-Airlines will have to weigh up the value of operating these ‘wellness’ spaces verses the number of seats that they may have to sacrifice.
+Airlines will have to weigh up the value of operating these ‘wellness’ spaces versus the number of seats that they may have to sacrifice.

 However, if planes are taking off with empty seats regardless, then the areas may well provide greater value and residual sales from – essentially – wasted space.